matthias-wyss/LiSoViMa/README.md

 ## 📜 Report & Evaluation

-The complete project report is available in `pdf/LiSoViMa.pdf`, which details:
+The complete project report is available in `LiSoViMa.pdf`, which details:

 - Model architecture & training strategy
 - Dataset construction